How to start a hot dog cart business: your recipe for success

 Set up your daily operations

 Aim to keep your total labor costs under 30% of your revenue.
 This number, which includes your own pay, is a good benchmark to help you decide when to hire.
-It ensures you remain profitable as you grow your team.
+At $500 in daily revenue, a 30% labor budget gives you $150 per day for wages, which covers a part-time employee at $15 to $20 per hour.
+This ensures you remain profitable as you grow your team.

-Once you have an employee, you might consider a scheduling app like When I Work to coordinate shifts.
-If you run the cart yourself, a simple calendar will do the job just fine.
+If you run the cart yourself, a simple calendar will coordinate shifts.
+Once you have an employee, a scheduling app like When I Work can help manage schedules.
 The key is to have a system that works for you.

 Create your on-the-ground buzz